pgoduma/web-ui-developer-puzzle/CODE_REVIEW.md

   - In books.service.ts, We can remove the explicit return statements inside http get call for search method.
 We can directly return mapped results using arrow functions and typecast the each result item to Book.

+  - Actions names could be given in a better way ex: AddToReadingListSuccessAction etc

+  - A dumb component can be used for book display in book-search and reading-list components.

   **Accessibility Issues**
     In book-search.component.html
      - 'alt' attribute is missing for images.